Hercules (constellation)

-Hercules is a constellation named after Hercules, the Roman mythological hero adapted from the Greek hero Heracles.
+Hercules is a constellation named after Hercules, the Roman mythology hero adapted from the Greek hero Heracles.
 Hercules was one of the 48 constellations listed by the second-century astronomer Ptolemy, and it remains one of the 88 modern constellations today.
 It is the fifth-largest of the modern constellations and is the largest of the 50 which have no stars brighter than apparent magnitude +2.5.